benyafai/php-slim-markdown-personal-site/README.md

 There is a file named `.menu` - any entries in here will be displayed inthe Nav bar at the top of each page in the order they appear in the file.

-___
 Blog posts go into the /posts folder and will be available at yoursite.com/post/postname

-These blog posts will also show under 'Recent Posts'
+These blog posts will also show under 'Recent Posts' header on every page.

 ___